 So, in this example, you would need to order 2,219.05 sq ft of flooring, which includes the square footage of the space and enough to comfortably cover cutting and waste.

-You’ve pretty much earned a PhD in measuring and calculating room square footage!
+You’ve pretty much earned a PhD in measuring and calculating square footage of a room!
 Now go on with your smart self and get moving on this project.
 Your brand new floor awaits you!Explore Our Floors

 Finding the measurements of your room will inform you of how much material you will need to complete the project